getdirty75/asymetrics/src/articles/malongs-round-up-round-5.md

 Direct Links to full Mixtape: [Soundcloud](https://soundcloud.com/the-asymetrics/malongs-round-up-5) / [Mixcloud](https://www.mixcloud.com/The_Asymetrics/round-up-5/)

 ## Let's start 2021 on a fucking great note shall we?
-This 5th Round-Up will take you from Brazil to Korea, via Morocco, Turkey, and everything in between, with tunes past, present, and future that only have one purpose: to make your ass shake!
+This 5th Round-Up will take you from Brazil to Korea, via Morocco, Turkey, and everything in between, with tunes past, present, and future that only have one aim: to make your ass shake!

 ## Featured tracks are:

 <br>

-#### **Pepe Sanchez y Su Rock Band – Sentimiento**
+**Pepe Sanchez y Su Rock Band – Sentimiento**

 <iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/album=1354777608/size=small/bgcol=ffffff/linkcol=0687f5/track=3849310832/transparent=true/" seamless><a href="https://mrbongo.bandcamp.com/album/mr-bongo-record-club-4">Mr Bongo Record Club 4 by Pepe Sanchez</a></iframe>